SamirMamedov1010/Phones-store/README.md

 # React Phone Catalog
-This is a phone catalog website.
-Thos app is built using React, SCSS and JavaScript.
+This is a phone store website.
+This app is built using React, SCSS and JavaScript.

 **Live Preview**